sparkfun/SparkFun_Cryptographic_Co-Processor_Breakout_ATECC508A_Qwiic/README.md

 Each ATECC508A ships with a guaranteed unique 72-bit serial number and includes several security features to prevent physical attacks on the device itself, or logical attacks on the data transmitted between the device.

+**&#x1F512; Note:** This board is **NOT** capable of encrypting and decrypting data.
+It can however, perform quite a few cryptographic authentication processes such as secure private key creation, secure key storage, and digital signature creation and verification.

 Repository Contents
 -------------------